 LGBT students entering higher education may have previously experienced bullying at school or college.
-The School Report found that one in three lesbian, gay or bi young people who are bullied consider changing their future educational plans because of it, for instance by deciding not to go to university or college.
+The School Report found that more than half of LGBT people who are bullied feel that homophobic, biphobic, and transphobic bullying has had a negative effect on their plans for future education, for instance by deciding not to go to university or college.
 Universities that take steps to combat homophobic, biphobic and transphobic bullying, and promote their work in this area, will encourage these young people to carry on in education and to apply to study at their institutions.
 Higher education can be a place where LGBT young people often have very positive experiences, however homophobic, biphobic and transphobic bullying still occurs at university.

 Why does it matter?